Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Multi-Robot Multi-Goal Path Planning

 Here, $\mathcal{Q}_{r_i}$ is the configuration space of robot $r_i$, and correspondingly, $\mathcal{Q}_R$ is the composite configuration space of all robots; $\mathcal{Q}_o$ is the composite configuration space of all objects.
 We use $\mathcal{Q}_\text{free}\subseteq\mathcal{Q}$ to denote the part of the configuration space that is collision-free.

 Clearly, not all degrees of freedom are actuated.
 We assume that we can only plan for the robots' degrees of freedom directly, and all others need to be influenced indirectly.
+Particularly, the object configurations and the task assignment can only be changed through the completion of tasks (i.e., fulfilling the goal constraints $g$ of a task).